joeybernard/ACENET_Summer_School_General/_episodes/05-performance.md

 Most programming languages, such as C/C++, Java, Python, R, all have associated profiling utilities.
 They all specialize in particular areas, so you will need to do a bit of research to find the most appropriate tool.
 For writing C/C++ programs, time profiling can be measured using gprof.
 Gprof is a statistical profiler, which means that it samples your program as it runs to build up statistics.
 If you want to profile memory usage, a very popular tool is valgrind, which can track all of the memory usage and find issues such as memory leaks.

 Let's say that you now have a single-threaded program that has had as much performance as possible squeezed out of it, but that is still not enough.
 What is the next step?
-This is where you need to consider ping your code.
+This is where you need to consider profiling your code.
 This brings to mind a second famous quote, this one by Brian Kernighan.

 > ## Debugging
 > Everyone knows that debugging is twice as hard as writing a program in the first place.
 So if you're as clever as you can be when you write it, how will you ever debug it?